 The rules can also be classified according to allocation targets: implementation, verification, toolchain, and infrastructure.

-How to comply with AUTOSAR C++14 coding guidelines?
+How to comply with AUTOSAR C++14 guidelines?